saan800/saansoft-cqrs/CONTRIBUTING.md

 ### Git Hooks

+We use a conventional commits approach to commit and PR titles.

 All PRs will be verified against linting scripts to ensure styling consistency.
 For a faster feedback cycle, we recommend configuring git hooks.